laserradesca/agrihugo/content/contact/_index.en.md

   - image: "images/about/1.jpg"
   - image: "images/about/2.jpg"
   - image: "images/about/3.jpg"
+placeholderName: "Your Name"
+placeholderMail: "Your Email"
+placeholderText: "Message here..."
+formConsent: "I agree that my submitted data are being used and stored for some time."
 ---

 ## This Is Our Story.

 We’re here for those who refuse to settle.
 Who never stop moving forwards.
 Who continue to search for new